SamuelSTPL/Ez-Cooking_FE/README.md

 Hello Everyone and welcome to my final project' Repo!
-I built this web app from scratch as a final project from Concordia Bootcamp (in Montreal).
+I built this web app from scratch as a final project for Concordia Bootcamp (in Montreal).
 It was my first real Full-Stack project!

 INTRO